anelendata/tap-rest-api/README.md

 This tap:

 - Pulls JSON records from Rest API
-- Automatically infers the schema and generate JSON-schema file.
+- Automatically infers the schema and generate JSON-schema and Singer catalog file.
 - Incrementally pulls data based on the input state. (singer.io bookmark specification)

 The stdout from this program is intended by consumed by singer.io target program as: